© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Western bowl barrow at Knights Low is a scheduled monument protected by Historic England under reference 1007383.
 View the official record →

-Western bowl barrow at Knights Low is a Bronze Age burial monument located in Cheshire, England.
+Western bowl barrow at Knights Low is a Neolithic or Early Bronze Age burial mound situated in Cheshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007383.

 Western bowl barrow at Knights Low is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007383.